Skip to Content Skip to navigation

 5.2 As a result of risk assessment, all locations where waste arises should have effective control measures in place to manage identified risk(s).
 Waste disposal procedures should reflect local requirements.
 Local managers are responsible for ensuring that local procedures are updated and reflect current practices and the range of wastes produced.

-5.3 There are various factors that need to be considered when conducting risk assessment on waste, including:
+5.3 There are various factors that need to be considered when conducting risk assessments on waste, including:

 Note: The risk presented should be reduced to the lowest level that is reasonably practicable